Updated March 3, 2023

 Principle 3 – Data Minimisation (i.e. process only what is necessary)

 Data Controllers must limit data processing activities to the extent that they may only process what is necessary to achieve their purpose.
 This requires Data Controllers to be thoughtful about what kinds of data and processing they need to have or do in order to sufficiently and appropriately screen each candidate according to position type and applicable legal requirements to which you as an employer may be subject.
 Because Data Controllers are given the authority to determine how much information is necessary for achieving the purpose of their processing activities, they are also responsible for demonstrating that activities are limited only to the personal data that is necessary.
 In other words, Data Controllers should collect, use, and retain only that personal data which is relevant and necessary.
-Any personal data that is not needed is deleted.
+Any personal data that is not needed should be deleted.

 First Advantage’s background screening platforms are generally designed to standardise the type of personal data collected and limit the amount of data needed to perform the requested background screening (e.g. certain types of information are not requested unless and until such time as it is required for a particular type of background search or verification and we are conscious not to request extraneous data that we do not need).